 Welcome to our blog!
 Here you’ll find bits and pieces of wisdom learned from cycling 17,000 miles from Alaska to Argentina together as a family.
 Hope it inspires you to live your dream!
 My book about our journey, Changing Gears, is now released!
-Read a preview hereI can’t wait!
-In only six weeks, I’ll be […]
+Read a preview hereToday’s post comes from a friend of mine in […]

 What would you do if you were not afraid?
 Allow Nancy Sathre-Vogel, mom to Family ...